Potential enlargement of the European Union

 There are currently nine states recognised as candidates for membership of the European Union: Albania, Bosnia and Herzegovina, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Turkey, and Ukraine.
 Kosovo (the independence of which is not recognised by five EU member states) formally submitted its application for membership in 2022 and is considered a potential candidate by the European Union.
 Due to multiple factors, talks with Turkey are at an effective standstill since December 2016.

-Six candidates are currently engaged in active negotiations: Montenegro (since 2012), Serbia (since 2014), Albania (since 2020), North Macedonia (since 2020), Moldova and Ukraine (since 2024).
-The most advanced stage of the negotiations, defined as meeting the interim benchmarks for negotiating chapters 23 and 24, after which the closing process for all chapters can begin, has only been reached by Montenegro.
-Montenegro's declared political goal is to complete its negotiations by the end of 2026 and achieve membership of the EU by 2028.
+Six candidates are currently engaged in active negotiations: Montenegro (since 2012), Serbia (since 2014), Albania (since 2022), North Macedonia (since 2022), Moldova and Ukraine (since 2024).
+The most advanced stage of the negotiations, defined as meeting the interim benchmarks for negotiating chapters 23 and 24, after which the closing process for all chapters can begin, has so far been reached by Montenegro (in 2024) and by Albania (in 2026).
+Montenegro's declared political goal is to complete its negotiations by the end of 2026 and achieve membership of the EU by 2028, whereas Albania aims to conclude negotiations by 2028 at the latest, potentially joining the EU shortly after Montenegro.

 The accession criteria are included in the Copenhagen criteria, agreed in 1993, and the Treaty of Maastricht (Article 49).
 Article 49 of the Maastricht Treaty (as amended) says that any "European state" that respects the "principles of liberty, democracy, respect for human rights and fundamental freedoms, and the rule of law," may apply to join the EU.
 Whether a country is European or not is subject to political assessment by the EU institutions.
 Past enlargement since the foundation of the European Union as the European Economic Community by the Inner Six states in 1958 brought total membership of the EU to twenty-eight, although, as a result of the withdrawal of the United Kingdom, the current number of EU member states is twenty-seven.

-Of the four major Western European countries that are not EU members, Norway, Switzerland, and Iceland have submitted membership applications in the past but subsequently froze or withdrew them, while the United Kingdom is a former member.
+Of the four major Western European countries that are not EU members, Norway, Switzerland, and Iceland have submitted membership applications in the past but subsequently froze or withdrew them, while the United Kingdom is a former member, as the only country to ever leave the EU.
 Norway, Switzerland, and Iceland, as well as Liechtenstein, participate in the EU Single Market and also in the Schengen Area, which makes them closely aligned with the EU; none, however, are in the EU Customs Union.

 Current agenda and applicants

-As of 2025, the enlargement agenda of the European Union regards three distinct groups of states:
+As of 2026, the enlargement agenda of the European Union regards three distinct groups of states: